Calibrate the average load per case using case count data

 concentrations/loads and case numbers.

-of cases is supplied via the cases
+If a data.frame of cases is supplied via the cases argument, the

 average load per case is determined by fitting a linear regression model